gbmhunter/blog/content/posts/2004/04-30-electronic-fuse-instructable-added/_index.md

 - Updates
 ---

-<p>Added information on how to make electronic fuses to ignite fireworks or explosives in the "How To" section.</p>
+Added information on how to make electronic fuses to ignite fireworks or explosives in the "How To" section.